abrampers/PRO-BOOK/README.md

 ### Creating an online book store has never been so easy
 **Online Book Store Template** - This web-based online book store template is your solution to start your own online book store.

-### What's the point of Pro-Book?
+### *What's the point of Pro-Book?*
 Pro-Book wants to contribute to community by creating this open-source project about web-based online book store.
 Young entrepreneurs can start their own online book store business by cloning this repository and deploy it on their own servers.

-### Why should I care?
+### *Why should I care?*
-Because Pro-Book are for *people*.
+Because Pro-Book are for *people* :tada:.
 You have contributed to community by cloning or creating a pull request on this Pro-Book projects.

 ## Installation
 In order to run this web on your local server, you need to run it on **PHP 7.1** and install: